-According to the U.S. Bureau of Labor Statistics (BLS), the employment of physicians and surgeons, including psychiatrists specializing in psychopharmacology, is expected to grow by 14% between 2014 and 2024.
-The BLS also reported the median annual salary earned by psychiatrists as $187,200 or greater in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of physicians and surgeons, including psychiatrists specializing in psychopharmacology, is expected to grow faster than average between 2018 and 2028.
+The BLS also reported the mean annual salary earned by psychiatrists as $220,380 or greater in May 2018.

 Psychopharmacologists are licensed physicians who focused their studies in psychiatry or pharmacology, and have a knowledge of drugs used to treat mental illness.
 They can see patients or work as a researcher.
 Becoming a psychopharmacologist requires significant formal education and training, including medical school, residency, and sometimes additional fellowship.